 The first was my supervisor many years ago.
 He taught me just about everything I know about business and about communicating effectively with people.
-He also helped me move up the career ladder at our company, helped me job search, and continued to provide advice when I moved on.
+He also helped me move up the career ladder at our company, helped with my job search, and continued to provide advice when I moved on.

-Another person who mentored me is someone with vast experience writing about careers.
-When she and I first met I had recently transitioned from Human Resources and she shared her advice and wisdom.
+Another person who mentored me was someone with vast experience writing about careers.
+When she and I first met, I had recently transitioned from Human Resources, and she shared her advice and wisdom.
 Over the years, she has also helped promote my expertise, my books, and my other work.
-I wouldn’t be where I am today without their assistance.
+I wouldn’t be where I am today without the assistance of my career mentors.

 Who and How to Ask for Help

 Perhaps the most important step in pursuing a dream job is to find someone who already works in that field who can offer guidance and advice as you proceed.
 I know that sounds intimidating, but it doesn’t have to be.
 Believe it or not, this is not as difficult as it might sound.

-By asking a prospective mentor for help, you’re essentially letting them know they are admired for what they do and that their career is in demand.
-It’s a good feeling and many people want to know their experiences and insights are valuable to others.
+By asking a prospective mentor for help, you’re essentially letting them know you admire them for what they do and that their career is in demand.
+It’s a good feeling, and many people are happy knowing their experiences and insights are valuable to others.

 It’s not universal, of course, and not everyone will see it this way.
-You may run into a person who think might be a mentorship candidate who doesn’t care what people think and isn’t interested in helping you along your career path.
+You may run into a person you think might be a mentorship candidate who doesn’t care what people think and isn’t interested in helping you along your career path.
 But, you’ll see, once you start asking, you'll be surprised at just how receptive many people are.